Two Russians charged over ex-spy's nerve agent poisoning

 The Crown Prosecution Service said Wednesday that Alexander Petrov and Ruslan Boshirov are accused in absentia of conspiracy to murder, attempted murder and use of the nerve agent Novichok.

+British Prime Minister Theresa May later said that U.K. officials had concluded that the men work for Russia's GRU military intelligence agency.
+The Kremlin has denied involvement in the case, but May said Russia was spreading "lies."

-But the U.K. is not asking Moscow to extradite the men because Russian law forbids extradition of the country's citizens, prosecutor Sue Hemming told reporters.
+The U.K. will not ask Moscow to extradite the men because Russian law forbids the extradition of the country's citizens, prosecutor Sue Hemming told reporters.

+Skripal is a former colonel in Russian military intelligence who betrayed dozens of agents to Britain's MI6 foreign spy service.
+He was found unconscious on a public bench along with his daughter in the English city of Salisbury on March 4.

 Assistant Police Commissioner Neil Basu said the men were probably using aliases.